Launch your LLC, corporation, or nonprofit starting at $0 + state fees

 The Articles of Incorporation is a document that must be filed during the incorporation process in every state.
 Here is the information that must be included in this document when filing in Oklahoma:

-Stock information Oklahoma requires the number of initial shares outstanding, and their par value, to be disclosed during the incorporation process.
+Oklahoma requires the number of initial shares outstanding, and their par value, to be disclosed during the incorporation process.
 The number of outstanding shares does not affect initial state filing fees.

-Officer information The state of Oklahoma does not require officer information to be disclosed during the filing process.
+The state of Oklahoma does not require officer information to be disclosed during the filing process.

-Registered agent information All Oklahoma corporations must have a registered agent on file, and submit their name and address (which cannot be a PO box).
+All Oklahoma corporations must have a registered agent on file, and submit their name and address (which cannot be a PO box).
 This agent will be required to be accessible during standard business hours, and act as the state’s point of contact with the company.
 Learn more about registered agents.

 Many states have steps in the incorporation process that are unique to that state.
 These can also vary at the municipality or county level as well.
 Here are the steps required throughout all of Oklahoma:

-Business registration filing All corporations in Oklahoma must file an official document called a “Business Registration Form” within 60 days of incorporating.
+All corporations in Oklahoma must file an official document called a “Business Registration Form” within 60 days of incorporating.
 This form should be filed with the Oklahoma Tax Commission.

-If your business is a professional practice Professional service corporations are permitted to form under the professional corporation (PC) structure.
+Professional service corporations are permitted to form under the professional corporation (PC) structure.

 Corporations are required to keep formal documentation regarding several of their operations.
-These are the explicit record keeping formalities required by Oklahoma:
+These are the explicit record-keeping formalities required by Oklahoma:

 A complete and comprehensive set of records of account